How to Make a French Cleat

 Related: How to Change a Circular Saw Blade

 A circular saw is a handy tool, but it doesn’t usually cut straight without a bit of help from a fence or a guide.
-This means you’ll need a guide to cut a french cleat.
+This means you’ll need a guide to cut a French cleat.

-I used the Kreg Straight Edge Guide to make the french cleats for this tutorial.
+I used the Kreg Straight Edge Guide to make the French cleats for this tutorial.
 I have to give credit where credit is due.
 In my review of the Straight Edge Guide, I said that I would use it again, but “there are a few tools that I might reach for first before using my Straight Edge Guide.”

-But I have to say the Straight Edge Guide was a quick and easy way to make french cleats.
+But I have to say the Straight Edge Guide was a quick and easy way to make French cleats.

 Related: How to Use a Kreg Straight Edge Guide